bellingcat/facebook-downloader/README.md

 ```

 ### Note
-> In order to run the program, You will need to have the FireFox browser installed on your pc
+> You will need to have the FireFox browser installed on your pc
-> The program is dependent on selenium, so in order to run it, you will have to download and properly setup geckodriver (setup instructions available below)
+>> The program is dependent on selenium, so in order to run it, you will have to download and properly setup geckodriver (setup instructions available below)
->>

 # Geckodriver setup
 ## Linux